M7-TROJAN/MyCPlusPlus-Libraries/README.md

 # MyCppLibraries

 Welcome to the MyCppLibraries repository!
-This repository contains a collection of C++ libraries developed by [Your Name].
+This repository contains a collection of C++ libraries developed by [mattar740].

 ## Libraries